aiven/devportal/docs/products/clickhouse/howto/integrate-kafka.rst

 * Aiven for ClickHouse service
 * Aiven for Apache Kafka service or a self-hosted Apache Kafka service
+* If you use the self-hosted Apache Kafka service, an external Apache Kafka endpoint should be configured in **Service Integrations**
 * At least one topic in the Apache Kafka service

 Variables